Jim Justice: Political positions

 Justice began his gubernatorial campaign and political career as a conservative Democrat.
 Time identified him as a moderate Democrat.
-He switched to the Republican Party a few months after taking office and declared his support for President Donald Trump.
+He switched to the Republican Party a few months after taking office and declared his support for President Donald Trump, to whose reelection campaign he contributed $200,000.
+Since his switch, Justice has been described as a moderate or liberal Republican by his 2024 primary opponent Alex Mooney and by Sam Brodey, writing for The Daily Beast.

 Economic policy

 Justice campaigned and has governed with support for the coal industry.
-He does not support raising taxes but has supported increasing teachers' salaries, arguing that increased state revenue will pay for the increased budget spending.
+He opposes raising taxes but has supported increasing teachers' salaries, arguing that increased state revenue will pay for the increased budget spending.
 In 2017, Justice said that he opposed budget cuts and supported raising sales taxes.
-The libertarian Cato Institute gave Justice an "F" grade based on their positions, but Justice voiced his disagreement with the rating.
-Before Justice switched from a Democrat to a Republican, Senate President Mitch Carmichael called him "more Republican in his philosophies.
-Where he has gotten away from that a little bit is his tax-and-spend policies."
+The libertarian Cato Institute gave Justice an "F" grade based on their positions, but Justice voiced his disagreement with the grade.
+Before Justice switched from a Democrat to a Republican, Senate president Mitch Carmichael called him "more Republican in his philosophies", saying, "where he has gotten away from that a little bit is his tax-and-spend policies".

 In February 2021, Justice urged Senator Joe Manchin to vote for the $1.9 trillion stimulus package proposed by President Joe Biden, warning against being "fiscally responsible" and adding, "I don't really know exactly what the thinking could possibly be there.
 I mean, we got people that are really hurting."

+Of proposals to raise the federal minimum wage to $15 an hour, Justice said, "it's really, really hard to say one size fits all" nationwide.
+He added, "to be able to make it on 7 or 8 dollars an hour, that's really, really tough", while also expressing concern that too high a minimum wage could lead to unemployment.

 Abortion

-Justice had said that he does not support abortion, but that the Supreme Court had decided the issue.
+Justice had said that he opposes abortion, but that the Supreme Court had decided the issue.
 Later, he attended a rally supporting Amendment 1, a state constitutional amendment banning abortion once Roe v.
 Wade was overturned.
-He is considered pro-life and signed two anti-abortion bills into law.
+In September 2022, after Roe v.
+Wade was overturned, Justice signed into law a bill banning abortion at any stage of pregnancy, with exceptions for medical emergencies and victims of rape or incest.
+He has said that he stood "rock solid for life" as governor.

 Gun control

 Justice supports gun ownership and limited gun laws.
-In 2018, he signed into a law a bill allowing gun owners to keep their guns locked in vehicles on their employers' property, a bill the NRA supported.
+In 2018, while Governor of West Virginia, he signed into a law a bill allowing gun owners to keep their guns locked in vehicles on their employers' property, a bill the National Rifle Association (NRA) supported.
 He also signed a bill legalizing hunting on Sundays on private land.
+On March 1, 2023, Justice signed into law a bill legalizing campus carry for those with concealed carry permits.